 Update 2 June 2016

-In this Issue we answer some of our critics and attempt to dispel some of the myths about our industry which have received an airing recently.
+In this edition we answer some of our critics and attempt to dispel some of the myths about our industry which have received an airing recently.

 This half page special edition advises the general public of the closure of a section of the Pit Rim Walkway as a result of yesterday’s rock fall in the Martha open pit.